-The Company has implemented processes to ensure that individuals acting on its behalf are both fit and proper in line with the PRA Fit and Proper requirements for individuals subject to the Senior Insurance Managers Regime and the FCA requirements for Approved Persons.
+The Company has implemented processes to ensure that individuals acting on its behalf are both fit and proper in line with the FCA and PRA Fit and Proper requirements for individuals subject to the Senior Insurance Managers Regime.
 This means that as part of recruitment and employee screening an individual's career history will be assessed and validated to establish whether an individual's skills and knowledge are appropriately matched to the role.
 It also means that checks are in place to ensure that an individual is honest, of good reputation, has integrity and is financially sound.